fudab/fudab.github.io/covid-19/china.md

     <th><img width="800" src="./figures_china/China_beta.png"></th>
   </tr>
   <tr>
-    <td>Figure 7: How the infection rate $\beta$ changes before and after considering province to province migration.</td>
+    <td>Figure 7: How the infection rate $\beta$ changes before and after considering province to province migration.
+It is not hard to see that there is no significant change in the values.  </td>
   </tr>
 </table>